Kennebunks ME: Presidential Perfection

 Grand Hotel, Kennebunk ME

-STAY/IN TOWN: The Grand Hotel
+STAY/IN TOWN: Grand Hotel

-In size and form, it is neither “grand” nor a hotel, but this new boutique inn, which doubles as art gallery (and in fact, houses the Gallery at the Grand) in the center of Kennebunk has quite the subtle charm.
+In size and form, it is neither “grand” nor a hotel, but this boutique inn, which doubles as art gallery (and in fact, houses the Gallery at Grand) in the center of Kennebunk has quite the subtle charm.

-Sand-colored grasscloth wallpaper and variations of ecru, cream and heather grays lend a peaceful air to each generously sized room.
+Sand-colored grasscloth wallpaper and variations of ecru, cream, and heather grays lend a peaceful air to each generously sized room.
 And state of the art Waterworks bathrooms in gray stone and mosaic feature large glass showers.

 Lodge on the Cove, Kennebunkport ME

-STAY/FAMILY: The Lodge on the Cove
+STAY: The Lodge on the Cove

 Several years ago, the vintage Village Cove Inn morphed into the “hip” motor lodge, Lodge on the Cove.
 Old school, you drive your car right up to your chicly remodeled seaside-hued 300 sq ft room, unload, then hit the big pool or funky light and airy reception area (former dining room) for a few board games.